hs414171/myApp/README.md

 <img src="https://user-images.githubusercontent.com/35893312/129445991-de655e7d-c915-4aec-8a49-4b61008b888d.png" width="412" height="869">

 ## Register Screen
 This is the register screen which asks for the required info for registration of the user.
+You do need to verify your account befor loging it in the mail to verify the account would be recieved in the spam folder of ur mail id

 <img src="https://user-images.githubusercontent.com/35893312/129445999-e87ae9b1-6496-44af-947c-8a958e95957e.png" width="412" height="869">